-Indigenous Rights, Land Acknowledgements & Newcomer Relations: A Resource for Newcomer-Serving Organizations Advancing Truth & Reconciliation
+Indigenous Rights, Land Acknowledgements & Newcomer Relations for SPOS

 This directory highlights Indigenous-led organizations across Alberta including in Calgary, Edmonton, Red Deer, and province-wide that offer cultural programming, community services, youth supports, and opportunities for cross-cultural collaboration.